esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 - `SPM`
 - `MRtrix3_connectome`

-We recommend the [BIDS starter-kit website](https://bids-standard.github.io/bids-starter-kit/#) for learning the basics of this standard.
+We reccomend the [BIDS starter-kit website](https://bids-standard.github.io/bids-starter-kit/#) for learning the basics of this standard.
 Working with BIDS or and much of the array of tools available for brain MRIs is often facilitated by some familiarity with writing command line.
-This could present bit of a problem in terms of scientific reproduciblity.
+This could present bit of a problem in terms of scientific reproducibility.
 One option is to leave bash scripts and good documentation in a repository.
 Another is to use a pythonic interface to such command line tools.
 One possibility for this will be discused in the next section.

 ## Libraries

 If you look at python code for research on medical imaging of most of the body, a few libraries, such as SITK, will pop up again and again.
 The story with MRIs of the brain is entirely different.
 Most researchers will use libraries like nibabel and related libraries.
 These libraries are made to read, write, and manipulate neuroimaging file formats efficiently.
 There is lots of code developed in them for the specific tasks related to brain MRIs.
-They also tend to integrate better with existing pipelines for brain MRI. nipype is a popular tool which attempts to allow users to harness popular exisitng pipelines.
+They also tend to integrate better with existing pipelines for brain MRI. nipype is a popular tool which attempts to allow users to harness popular existing pipelines.
 If you are trying to compare outputs with an existing study, it is worth considering using the same pipeline and software version of the pipeline.
 Then you know differences between your outcomes are not artifacts of the softwares.

 <img src="fig/nipreps-chart.png" alt="Nipreps chart" width="70%;"/>